• Skip to main content

 Baking powder & baking soda

-When looking for cheap foods to buy when you’re broke, you need to invest in items that will set you up to make a plethora of other things.
+When looking for cheap foods to buy when you’re broke, you must invest in items that will set you up to make many other things.
 If you have baking powder and soda, you can bake.
 Both are part of a small investment.

 Also, baking soda is an excellent cleaning agent.